-Situation: "I was in charge of leading a project for a client.
-This project would typically take about a month to complete, but the client was in a rush and asked if I could have it ready in three weeks."
+Situation: "I was in charge of creating a community resource manual for my mentor.
+This project would typically take about a month to complete, but my mentor was in a rush and asked if I could have it ready in two weeks."

 Task: "Excited that it was my first project, I agreed.
-Shortly after, I realized I'd need a bit more time to finish it and deliver quality work."
+Shortly after, I realized I'd need a bit more time to consult with community partners in order to deliver excellent quality work with community input.

-Action: "I reached out to the client right away and apologized.
+Action: "I reached out to my mentor and apologized.
+I explained that we would miss a valuable equity piece if multiple community voices were not included.
 I also asked for a three-day extension, and they were generous enough to extend the deadline."

 Result: "I managed to finish the project and deliver it before the extended deadline.
-However, I learned to manage my time better and never over promise on something I can't deliver.
-I now utilize time management tools like daily to do lists and keep my calendar updated."
+I ensured that critical community stakeholders gave their input.
+However, I learned to review projects in detail first before agreeing to a deadline.
+I also use time management tools like making to-do lists and google calendar to manage my time."